ar-to/shufflejs-react/.github/CONTRIBUTING.md

 Run one or all of the following

+- if you are contributing please follow the steps on the [Contributing Workflow](#Contributing-Workflow) and follow the steps below from your forked repo.
 - `git clone <>`
 - `npm install`
 - `pyenv shell 2.7.14` if you run into npm build errors specifically asking for missing python2.
 You must have pyenv setup and 2.7.14 installed.